papamoose/docker-autoyast/README.md

 # docker-yast
 Run yast2 autoyast from a docker container.
-Used to verify autoyast.xml files.
+Used to verify autoinst.xml files.

 ## Docs